raifismail/Coffee-Sales-Dashboard-USING-EXCEL/README.md

 ## How to Access the Project:

-Download the Excel file from this repository [here]
+Download the Excel file from this repository [here](https://github.com/raifismail/Coffee-Sales-Dashboard-USING-EXCEL/blob/c3ba97c72eb440e04d58479185b39ec2fdebb5fb/coffeeOrdersData.xlsx)

-Open the file and navigate to the Dashboard sheet to explore the visualizations.[here]

 Use the slicers and timeline to filter data as needed.